Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Related Work

-As mentioned, there is a lack of meaningful portrait information as node features for cryptocurrency illicit account detection.
-Early studies mostly rely on tedious feature engineering to obtain shallow statistical features, such as the sum, average, standard deviation of transaction amounts and time \cite{chen2020toit,chen2020ijcai,poursafaei2021sigtran}.
-These studies then mainly employ on-the-rack classifiers (\eg XGBoost \cite{chen2016xgboost} and LightGBM \cite{ke2017lightgbm}) over the extracted features to detect illicit accounts \cite{akcora2020bitcoinheist, chen2020ijcai,chen2020toit}.
-To further exploit the graph topological characteristics of cryptocurrency transaction networks, recent studies \cite{wu2020phishers, poursafaei2021sigtran} incorporate network embedding techniques for illicit account detection.
-For instance, Poursafaei \etal~\cite{poursafaei2021sigtran} use node2vec~\cite{grover2016node2vec} and Ri-walk~\cite{ma2019riwalk} to extract structural information from different views into node embeddings, and further leverage extracted features, for the training process of illicit account detection.
-Wu \etal~\cite{wu2020phishers} propose trans2vec, which is a random-walk based node embedding method, in which, the random walk transition probability is biased by transaction amounts and time.
-However, these studies still partially rely on handcrafted node features, and do not fully exploit the multigraph data model of cryptocurrency transactions.
-With the success of GNNs, latest studies start to use GNNs on cryptocurrency transaction networks, \eg \cite{weber2019anti,tam2019identifying,chen2020toit,li2021self}.
-Weber \etal~\cite{weber2019anti} train an end-to-end GCN for anti-money laundering in Bitcoin.
-Tam \etal\cite{tam2019identifying} propose \edgeprop that augments edge attributes in the message passing mechanism to identify illicit accounts in Ethereum.
-Li \etal\cite{li2021self} incorporate GNNs and self-supervised learning to detect phishing scams.
-Summing up, most of existing cryptocurrency illicit account detection methods still adopt manual feature engineering for node feature initialization~\cite{akcora2020bitcoinheist,chen2018detecting,chen2020ijcai,chen2020toit,poursafaei2021sigtran,weber2019anti}.
-Moreover, existing studies did not explicitly design techniques to fully utilize the rich semantics of directed multigraph data model for illicit account detection \cite{wu2020phishers,poursafaei2021sigtran, tam2019identifying}.
-In this work, we exploit the directed multigraph data model, and develop dedicated techniques to automatically learn deep intrinsic node representations that are highly effective for illicit account detection on cryptocurrency transaction networks.
+\header \textbf{Illicit Account Detection on Cryptocurrency.} Early studies mostly rely on tedious feature engineering to obtain statistical features, such as the sum, average, standard deviation of transaction amounts and time \cite{chen2020toit,chen2020ijcai,poursafaei2021sigtran}.
+These studies then employ on-the-rack classifiers (\eg XGBoost \cite{chen2016xgboost} and LightGBM \cite{ke2017lightgbm}) over the extracted features to detect illicit accounts \cite{akcora2020bitcoinheist, chen2020ijcai,chen2020toit}.
+To further exploit the graph topological characteristics of cryptocurrency transaction networks, recent studies \cite{wu2020phishers, poursafaei2021sigtran} incorporate graph mining methods for illicit account detection.
+Random-walk based node embedding is adopted in \cite{wu2020phishers}, and Node2vec~\cite{grover2016node2vec} and Ri-walk~\cite{ma2019riwalk} are used in~\cite{poursafaei2021sigtran} to extract structural information for illicit account detection.
+Most of these studies still use on handcrafted node features.
+A recent method ~\cite{hu2023bert4eth} uses transformers to learn expressive representations from Ethereum transaction sequences, but does not exploit the multigraph structure of cryptocurrency transactions.
+There are GNN-based methods on cryptocurrency transaction networks \cite{weber2019anti,tam2019identifying,chen2020toit,li2021self}.
+An end-to-end GCN is trained in \cite{weber2019anti} for anti-money laundering in Bitcoin. \edgeprop~\cite{tam2019identifying} augments edge attributes in GNNs to identify illicit accounts in Ethereum.
+In \cite{li2021self}, GNNs and self-supervised learning are incorporated to detect phishing scams.
+These studies usually focus on one cryptocurrency type, either Ethereum or Bitcoin.
+On the other hand, we exploit the topological and sequential semantics of the directed multigraph data model, and develop techniques to automatically learn deep intrinsic node representations that are highly effective for illicit account detection on both Bitcoin and Ethereum cryptocurrencies.